 There are so many ways you can help us serve orphans in Ethiopia. your financial support and prayers help make our mission possible!

 Our three school campuses provide education for Nursery students through Grade 8.
-Without a quality education, children have little to no hope of breaking the cycle of gripping poverty.
+Without a quality education, children will not have the foundational knowledge to advance to their full potential in life.
 Our hope is to not only provide education, but also share the love of Christ with students as we guide them into a hopeful future.

 IMPACT of Lifesong Ethiopia & Misgana Ministries:

 - Providing a healthy feeding program for students to prevent malnutrition

 - Planting seeds of the Gospel in our students hearts

 - Aiding individuals with special needs

 News + UpdatesRead All Ethiopia Blog Posts »

 Lifesong schools exist to prepare students–mentally and spiritually–to launch into the world.
 So it would seem appropriate at the end of a school year to reflect on the goodness of God.
 At the end of the school year, each of the three Lifesong school campuses in Ethiopia has its own program, where the [...]
 Continue Reading »

 Enjoy this update from Ethiopia directors, Gary and Peggy Ifft, with Misgana Ministries— Greetings from very hot Ziway.
 This time of the year is usually warmer, but nothing like what it is this year.
 The officials are blaming it on El Niño.
 The high temperatures each day range from 90 to 104 degrees F (32 to 40 [...]
 Continue Reading »